 Equipment – Choosing a Racquet

 Head size is the first thing to consider while choosing your best tennis racquet.
 A larger surface also offers a larger area for hitting the tennis ball (sweetspot).
 The power of a shot increases as the surface is larger if other characteristics of the racket are identical.
 The most common racquets are between 90sq” and 110sq”.
 These sizes offer an optimal blend of power and control for most players.

 Midsize: 516-606cm2 (80-94 Sq.in) – A small area of the impact for more advanced players, who are seeking for enhanced control.
 Midsize rackets provide more control to advanced players.

 Midplus: 613-677cm2 (95-105 Sq.in) – Midplus tennis rackets are perfect for the Intermediate players because these racquets provide additional power and control to the player.

 Oversize: 684-870cm2 (106-135 Sq.in) – Oversize racquets are best for the beginners and below-average players, who need a greater “sweet-spot”.
-In other words, the larger the impact area is the more elastic will the string be, imprinting a greater hitting power.
-So they can hit the sweet-spot easily on the court.
+In other words, the larger the impact area is the more elastic will the string be, meaning greater hitting power.